 Due to extremely high demand for this service, any submissions received at the moment, may take up to a week for a response, not the advertised 2 day turnaround.
+You also may not be able to submit an eConsult if we have reached our maximum capacity for this service.

 Our staff are under a lot of pressure at the moment, managing our Covid vaccination clinic commitments, so please bear with us.